-The fundamental challenge of optimizing these two non-stationary regret measures is the uncertainty of the environmental non-stationarity.
-Concretely, to ensure the robustness to the unknown environments, dynamic regret aims to compete with \emph{any} feasible comparator sequence, while adaptive regret examines the local performance over \emph{any} intervals.
-The unknown comparators or unknown intervals bring considerable uncertainty to online optimization.
-To address the issue, a two-layer structure is usually deployed to optimize the measures, where a set of base-learners are maintained to handle the different possibilities of online environments and a meta-algorithm is employed to combine them all and track the unknown best one.
-Such a framework successfully achieves many state-of-the-art results, including the $\O(\sqrt{T(1+P_T)})$ dynamic regret~\citep{NIPS'18:Zhang-Ader} and the $\O(\sqrt{(F_T+ P_T)(1+P_T)})$ small-loss dynamic regret for smooth functions~\citep{NIPS'20:sword}, where $P_T = \sum_{t=2}^T \norm{\u_t - \u_{t-1}}_2$ is the path length and $F_T = \sum_{t=1}^T f_t(\u_t)$ is the cumulative loss of comparators; as well as the $\O(\sqrt{\abs{I} \log T})$ adaptive regret~\citep{AISTATS'17:coin-betting-adaptive} and the $\O(\sqrt{F_I \log F_I \log F_T})$ small-loss adaptive regret for smooth functions~\citep{ICML19:Zhang-Adaptive-Smooth} for any interval $I = [r,s] \subseteq [T]$, where $F_I = \min_{\x \in \X} \sum_{t=r}^{s} f_t(\x)$ and $F_T = \min_{\x \in \X} \sum_{t=1}^{T} f_t(\x)$.
+The fundamental challenge of optimizing the above non-stationary regret measures is the uncertainty of environmental non-stationarity.
+Concretely, to ensure robustness in unknown environments, dynamic regret aims to compete with \emph{any} feasible comparator sequence, while adaptive regret examines the local performance over \emph{any} intervals; with interval dynamic regret is even more ambitious.
+The unknown comparators or/and unknown intervals bring considerable uncertainty to online optimization.
+To address the issue, a two-layer online ensemble structure is usually deployed to optimize the measures~\citep{JMLR:sword++}, where a set of base-learners are maintained to handle the different possibilities of online environments and a meta-algorithm is employed to combine them all and track the unknown best one.
+Such a meta-base framework successfully achieves many state-of-the-art results, including the $\O(\sqrt{T(1+P_T)})$ dynamic regret~\citep{NIPS'18:Zhang-Ader} and the $\O(\sqrt{(F^\u_T+ P_T)(1+P_T)})$ small-loss dynamic regret for smooth functions~\citep{NIPS'20:sword}, where $P_T = \sum_{t=2}^T \norm{\u_t - \u_{t-1}}_2$ is the path length and $F^\u_T = \sum_{t=1}^T f_t(\u_t)$ is the cumulative loss of comparators; as well as the $\O(\sqrt{\abs{I} \log T})$ adaptive regret~\citep{AISTATS'17:coin-betting-adaptive} and the $\O(\sqrt{F_I \log F_I \log F_T})$ small-loss adaptive regret for smooth functions~\citep{ICML19:Zhang-Adaptive-Smooth} for any interval $I = [r,s] \subseteq [T]$, where $F_I = \min_{\x \in \X} \sum_{t=r}^{s} f_t(\x)$ and $F_T = \min_{\x \in \X} \sum_{t=1}^{T} f_t(\x)$.
 Besides, an $\O(\sqrt{\abs{I}(\log T + P_I)})$ interval dynamic regret is also achieved by a two-layer (or even three-layer) structure~\citep{AISTATS'20:Zhang}, where $P_I = \sum_{t=r}^{s} \norm{\u_t - \u_{t-1}}_2$ is the path length over the interval.